 Administrative users must provide unique identification and authentication data before any administrative access to the system is granted.
 Authentication data entered and stored on the TOE is protected.
-The TOE can be configured to terminate interactive user sessions and to present an access banner with warning messages prior to authentication.
+The TOE can be configured to terminate interactive user sessions and to present an access banner prior to authentication.